dsibilly/yewdar/backgrounds.md

 ### Scribe

-Books, scrolls, and portfolios are what you ll your time with.The greatest libraries, universities, and scholars of your time require your services to do what they do and they pay well for your services.
+Books, scrolls, and portfolios are what you fill your time with.
+The greatest libraries and universities of your time require your services to do what they do and they pay well for your services.
 Knowledge that no one ever sees isn’t knowledge — it’s a secret.
 When you get your hands on secrets, you commit them to books, then preserve and spread that knowledge across the world and through time.
-You may revel in the importance of your profession or despise it as an isolating, backbreaking task.
+Do you revel in the importance of your profession or despise it as an isolating, backbreaking task?

 ### Skysailor